 From tragedy springs hope.
 Those words describe the ongoing legacy of James Eunice.
 James went missing the morning of January 15, 2011, while duck hunting in Lake Park, GA.
 He was recovered the morning of January 31 by pararescue jumpers (PJs) from the 38th Rescue Squadron from Moody Air Force Base.
-The story of the search for and recovery of James is remarkable, but the real story is how he lived and how his life and legacy continue to make a difference in the lives of others.
-James' parents, John and Tammy, continue to share James' story with schools, churches, FCA huddles, civic organizations and other events.
-Through the generosity and support of an amazing community, the James Eunice Charity Fund has given back almost $800,000 to the community, including local charities as well as 794 scholarships to graduating seniors from 30+ schools across south Georgia and north Florida since 2011.
+The story of the search for and ultimate recovery of James is remarkable, but the real story is how he lived and how his life and legacy continue to make a difference in the lives of others.
+Shortly after he went missing, someone posted this quote from the movie Troy because they said it reminded them of how James lived, “Men are haunted by the vastness of eternity.
+And so we ask ourselves: will our actions echo across the centuries?
+Will strangers hear our names long after we are gone, and wonder who we were, how bravely we fought, how fiercely we loved?”
+James' parents, John and Tammy, once said they thought James’ story was over after he was recovered after those 17 days.
+But God.
+Those two little words found in Ephesians 2 showed God had much more in store for James’ life and legacy.
+Coach Mark Richt, then head coach at the University of Georgia, sent a University of Georgia jersey with James’ name and number on it to James’ funeral service, along with a hand written note saying, “I’m sure this is the jersey James would have earned.”
+James’ story continues to inspire.
+Through the generosity and support of an amazing community, the James Eunice Charity Fund has given back almost $800,000 to the community, including local charities as well as 866 scholarships to graduating seniors from 30+ schools across south Georgia and north Florida since 2011.

 Take time to love someone.
 Today, Tomorrow, For the rest of your life.
 Becasue when that unexpected day comes that they pass on, you'll be left wondering what you could've done better.
 How you could have made them feel more welcome, and show that you do care for them.
 Don't wait until it's too late like I did.
 Show the love that Jesus has for you to everyone you see.
 Let your heart break for what breaks His.
 Christ is enough.
 Let Him show you life.
 You never know who He may touch through you.
 It is so sad that it takes a tragedy like this to comprehend how our days are numbered.
 Only He knows.
 Keep your faith in Him.
 He will bless you beyond belief.
 Our job is right now.
 This very second.
 So often, God gives me a little nudge towards someone.. and I put it off until the next day.. and then the next and then the next.
 Stop stalling.
 God put us on this earth for HIS glory.
 Not ours.. and so many times, the things I do always point back to me and my stupid self righteousness.
 So do something with me.
 Everyone.
 If this just touches one person, I will have done my job.
 Don't stall.
 Judgement is a heart beat away.